-Students at Madison College can take advantage of counseling, advising and financial aid support services, as well as hundreds of club activities and events for entertainment, growth, and development.
+Students at Madison College can take advantage of counseling, advising and financial aid support services, as well as hundreds of club activities and events for entertainment, growth and development.
 Athletics include intercollegiate competition in nine sports.
 Madison College athletic teams often reach regional and national championships, and the college boasts national titles in baseball, women's volleyball, and women's basketball.
 The Truax facility offers a fully equipped Fitness Center which features state-of-the art cardio and weight training equipment, basketball courts, and locker room facilities.

-Madison College serves parts of 12 counties located in beautiful south-central Wisconsin.
 Madison College's main Madison campus is in one of the top-ranked places to live in the United States.
-It is easy to enjoy the Madison area's lakes, rolling hills, year-round sports and recreation activities and diversity of entertainment, nightlife, and culture.
+It is easy to enjoy the Madison area's lakes, rolling hills, year-round sports and recreation activities and diversity of entertainment, nightlife and culture.

-Madison College's regional campuses are in the communities of Fort Atkinson, Portage, Reedsburg, and Watertown.
+Madison College's regional campuses are in the communities of Fort Atkinson, Portage, Reedsburg and Watertown.
 In addition, the college offers instruction in hundreds of locations throughout its district.